ocean-archives/ocean-archives.github.io/README.md

 * Mission 2: Scheduled May 20 - 28, 2023
   * No successful dives made due to poor weather conditions.
   * 23 May, 2023 - Attempt at descent but technical problem with launch platform
+  * The Titan or its launch platform get caught in a ghost net while towing it back, according to Mission 3 member Jake ("DALLMYD").
   * [https://www.travelweekly.com/North-America-Travel/Mission-Titanic-part-3](https://www.travelweekly.com/North-America-Travel/Mission-Titanic-part-3)
 * Mission 3: Scheduled May 29 - June 6, 2023
-  * No successful dives made due to poor weather conditions.
+  * No successful dives to wreck made due to poor weather conditions.
+  * Test dive is attempted but aborted due to computer systems trouble.
   * [https://www.youtube.com/watch?v=O-8U08yJlb8](https://www.youtube.com/watch?v=O-8U08yJlb8)
 * Mission 4: Scheduled June 7 - June 15, 2023
   * No successful dives made due to poor weather conditions.